libretime/libretime/docs/manual/preparing-the-server/index.md

 distributions) to a GNU/Linux server, and are familiar with basic command line tasks.

-The recommended Libretime server platform is Ubuntu 16.04 LTS (Xenial Xerus).
+The recommended LibreTime server platform is Ubuntu 16.04 LTS (Xenial Xerus).

 The server should have at least a 1GHz processor and 1GB of RAM, preferably 2GB RAM or more.
 If you are using a desktop environment and web browser directly on the server you should install at least 2GB RAM, to avoid swapping to disk.

-The LibreTime installation does not use much disk space, but you should allow plenty of storage capacity for the Libretime library.
+The LibreTime installation does not use much disk space, but you should allow plenty of storage capacity for the LibreTime library.
 A hot-swap RAID array is recommended for media storage, in case of disk failure.
 You should also consider a UPS or other battery-powered system to offer some protection against short-term power failures.